 LISTENING: Instructors use a variety of audio lessons that increase in length and difficulty as the student progresses.
 Topics are of academic and current interest and take the form of podcasts, university lectures, and recorded interviews.

-FRIDAY AFTERNOON ELECTIVE SESSIONS: Depending on the level of student interest, these optional, non-academic short courses may be offered at no additional cost from 1:00 pm until 2:30 pm for a block of up to four Fridays during the term.
+FRIDAY AFTERNOON ELECTIVE SESSIONS: Depending on the level of student interest, these optional, non-academic short courses may be offered at no additional cost for an hour and a half for a block of up to four Fridays during the term.
 Elective themes vary depending on student interest as well and may include topics such as Business English, Pronunciation, ESOL Technology, Current Events, or Music in English.

 TOEFL and IELTS Test Preparation: The IEI offers two test preparation courses: TOEFL and IELTS.
 In each course, instructors cover all aspects of the exam, from English language issues to test-taking skills.
 By the end of the term, students are well-prepared for the TOEFL iBT, the Institutional TOEFL exam, or the IELTS exam.
 In the case of the TOEFL course, the Institutional TOEFL is given at FAU the end of each term to those TOEFL Preparation course students who wish to take it.
 Please see more information on our TOEFL and IELTS Test Preparation page.